 There are a couple different types of installation methods for solar panels.
 Here at Paradise Energy Solutions, we install roof mounted solar panels, ground mounted solar panels, and carports.
 These installation types accomplish different goals, and what works for one customer may not be the best option for other customers.

 It is important to examine the advantages and disadvantages of all installation types when considering solar for your business, farm, or home.
-The goal of this blog post is to highlight the advantages and disadvantages so you can make the most informed decision for you.
+The goal of this blog post is to highlight the things you need to know to make an informed solar investment decision.

 Before diving into the list, let’s first define what a ground mount and roof mount solar system is.